mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 Now assume that 30 units are sold at $800 each.
 What is the gross profit under each method?

 ---
-Case 1: First-in, first-out (FIFO)
+Case 1: First-in, first-out (FIFO).
-- The first units purchased are the first units sold
+- The first units purchased are the first units sold.

 |Method| FIFO|
 |---|---|